churchill-lab/AddictionCourse2015/README.md

 # JAX Systems Genetics Short Course

-This is a directory for building docker image with all software and data need for JAX Systems Genetics Short Course.
+This is a directory for building docker image with all software and data needed for JAX Systems Genetics Short Course.

 ## Software and data